 The Minister of Indian Affairs and Northern Development administers most federal lands in this area.
-The Northern Affairs Program of the department is responsible for managing these lands.
+The Northern Affairs Program of the Department of Indian and Northern Development is responsible for managing these lands.

 The exceptions (under the Department of Indian Affairs and Northern Development Act) include federal lands in the Yukon Territory and Northwest Territories administered by another Minister prior to October 1, 1966.